Rohan9920/Wine-Quality-Prediction/README.md

 LightGBM regressor and classifier were applied to the dataset.
 LightGBM regressor scored higher than classifier with a quadratic weighted kappa score of **0.56474**.
 Cross validation technique was applied to fine tune the model.

 # Results:
-Following is the confusion matrix that was calculated after the application of final model.
+Following is the confusion matrix that was calculated after the application of the final model.

  ![Screenshot](ConfusionMatrix.png)